eurekaclinical/eureka/README.md

   * The [cas-server](https://github.com/eurekaclinical/cas) war

 ## Proxied REST APIs
 You can call all of [eureka](https://github.com/eurekaclinical/eurekaclinical-user-service)'s REST APIs through a proxy provided by `eureka-webapp`.
 The proxy will forward selected calls to `eureka-protempa-etl` and [eurekaclinical-user-service](https://github.com/eurekaclinical/eurekaclinical-user-service).
 All other valid URLs will be forwarded to `eureka-services`.
 Replace `/protected/api` with `/proxy-resource` in your URLs.
-See the documentation
+See the READMEs for each of these service projects for REST endpoint documentation.
 ### Proxy calls that are forwarded to `eureka-protempa-etl`
 * `/proxy-resource/file`
 * `/proxy-resource/output`